projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

   text offline according to given format;

-- **acrnalyze.py** analyzes trace data (as output by acrntrace) based on given analyzer filters, such as vm_exit or irq, and generates a report.
+- **acrnalyze.py** analyzes trace data (as output by acrntrace) based on given analyzer filters, such as vm_exit or IRQ, and generates a report.

 See :ref:`acrntrace` for details and usage.